Last Updated on August 14, 2020 by queenie mak

 After you drop off your bags, go back to the Alishan Visitor Centre and pick up the brochure (pictured above).
 The pamphlet is very informative and has a very accurate map of the area.

-Besides using my itinerary guide, the map is also a great resource for visiting Alishan National Forest Recreational Area.
+Besides using my solo Alishan travel guide, the map is also a great resource for visiting Alishan National Forest Recreational Area.
 I am thoroughly surprised by how accurate the information is in the brochure.
 All the attractions and sites, approximate distances and time are all pretty accurate.